Ciriously/AICUBESOLVER/README.md

 Add All modules
 then download kociemba from GitHub and put it with python library file where it is accessible. then restart vscode it will work , you can also find tutorial for placing files in library folder.

 To Install Kociemba -pip install kociemba --
 Install VSCODE installer to update image.png
 ///// Update Readmeeeeeeee

+# 181 line Coloe detection

+### Rotate(side)
+- A clockwise rotation
+- 2 steps
+- first initialization of all sides of cue along with the main sides that we have to rotate
+- second we need to update the all sides that should be after countercloclkwise rotated